hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter2.md

 ![2_2](res/2_2.png)

-The services that a transport-layer protocol can offer the possible services along four dimensions:
+The services that a transport-layer protocol can offer are possible services along four dimensions:

 - Reliable Data Transfer.
 - Throughput.